Polynomial Stein operators: a noncommutative algebra perspective: Characterising feature of ( )

-In this section, we consider the characterising property of higher order Stein operators.
-In the light of part (d) of Example \ref{ex:Moment_Assumption_Crucial}, and more generally Theorem \ref{thm:PSO_Intersection_NonTrivial}, we know that there exist many higher order Stein operators that are not characterising.
-The purpose of this section is to attempt to give some examples of general classes of higher order polynomial Stein operators for the Gaussian distribution that are characterising.
-The most natural operator to start with is perhaps the higher order counterpart of the Stein operator $S_m$ given in Corollary \ref{cor:Hermite-Coeff-Is-Characterizing}, namely the Stein operator $L_m=\partial^m - H_m (x)$, $m\geq1$.
+We now consider the characterising property of higher order Stein operators.
+In the light of part (d) of Example \ref{ex:Moment_Assumption_Crucial}, we know that there exist many higher order Stein operators that are not characterising.
+Our aim here is to attempt to give some examples of general classes of higher order polynomial Stein operators for the Gaussian distribution that are characterising.
+The most natural operator to start with is perhaps the higher order counterpart of the Stein operator $S_m$ given in Proposition \ref{cor:Hermite-Coeff-Is-Characterizing}, namely the Stein operator $L_m=\partial^m - H_m (x)$, $m\geq1$.
 As noted in the introduction, the fact that $L_m\in\mathrm{PSO}(N)$, $m\geq1$, was known to \cite{gr05}.
 The proof of the following proposition is technical and is given in Appendix \ref{appa}.

 \begin{prop} Let $ m\ge 1$ be fixed.
 Then, the operator $L_m = \partial^m - H_m \in \mathrm{PSO}(N) $ is a characterising polynomial Stein operator for the standard Gaussian distribution among those random variables that are symmetric (that is $X=_d-X$) and have an infinitely divisible distribution.
 When $m=1,2,3$, the characterisation holds without the need for the symmetric and infinitely divisible distribution assumptions. \end{prop}